-alarm

-argsToString

-har de d

-batched

-cached Decorator for making a method with no arguments cache its result

-cached_method Decorator for making a method cache its result on a per- object basis.
+alarm argsToString batched cached Decorator for making a method with no arguments cache its result cached_method Decorator for making a method cache its result on a per- object basis. cached_property - repairMesh Attempt to repair a mesh, returning a proper 2-manifold. unifyMesh Attempt to merge mesh bodies, raising a ValueError if something fails.

-cached_property

-loadMesh

-DefaultIdentityDict Dictionary which is the identity map by default.
-DefaultIdentityDict Dictionary which is the identity map by default.
+DefaultIdentityDict Dic tionary which is the identity map by default.